-Despite support from some senate Republicans, immigration reform is largely seen as a Democratic priority.
+Despite support from some Senate Republicans, immigration reform is largely seen as a Democratic priority.
 The current Democratic leader, Harry Reid, is set to retire at the end of this congressional session.
 As such, Schumer is all but certain to become the Democratic leader in the next session.
 If the Democrats pick up five seats (a proposition that looks increasingly likely), Schumer would be elevated to majority leader.
 That would allow him to set the legislative agenda.

 [Immigration reform] will pass next year, Schumer said.
-If I’m majority leader, we’re going to pass this very fast.
+If I’m the majority leader, we’re going to pass this very fast.

 Schumer’s statement, along with his history of sponsoring immigration reform legislation, likely makes him an even more effective leader on the issue than Reid.
 Schumer may very well be able to push an immigration bill through Congress, an achievement that has eluded Reid.
-That has advocates for immigration reform encouraged.
+That has advocated for immigration reform encouraged.

 Schumer’s statement was unequivocal.
 According to him, unauthorized immigrants should be given a path to citizenship, no matter who they are.